 4) Location!
 Location!
 Location!

-After doing a recce in a hired mini, Corman found the perfect setting for his haunting tale, Castle Acre Priory, a ruined Abbey in Swaffham, Norfolk.
-The other suitably-atmospheric locations that he used included the 900-year-old Church of St John in Swaffham and Stonehenge (although stand-ins were used in place of the film’s two leads).
+After doing a recce in a hired mini, Corman found the perfect setting for his haunting tale, Castle Acre Priory in Norfolk (which you read about here).
+The other suitably-atmospheric locations that he used included Stonehenge (although stand-ins were used in place of the film’s two leads), and two Surrey locations: the Grade 1 listed Church of St John the Evangelist in Wotton, and the historic Edwardian house Polesdon Lacey in Dorking.

 5) Ligeia is one of Poe’s earliest works